awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-hosting.md

 + Changing or deleting model artifacts or changing inference code after deploying a model produces unpredictable results\.
 If you need to change or delete model artifacts or change inference code, modify the endpoint by providing a new endpoint configuration\.
 Once you provide the new endpoint configuration, you can change or delete the model artifacts corresponding to the old endpoint configuration\.

++ If you want to get inferences on entire datasets, consider using batch transform as an alternative to hosting services\.
+For information see [Getting Inferences by Using Amazon SageMaker Batch Transform](how-it-works-batch.md)

 ## How It Works: Next Topic<a name="how-it-works-hosting-next-topic"></a>